-Warrants were issued in conjunction with a Securities Purchase Agreement (the "Purchase Agreement") with Capital Ventures International ("CVI"), an equity offering to Hudson Bay Capital in November 2014, and a Loan and Security Agreement with Hercules Technology Growth Capital, Inc. ("Hercules").
-(See Note 10, "Debt," and Note 11 "Warrants and Derivative Liabilities," for additional information.)
+Warrants were issued in conjunction with a Securities Purchase Agreement (the "Purchase Agreement") with Capital Ventures International ("CVI") in April 2012, an equity offering to Hudson Bay Capital in November 2014, and a Loan and Security Agreement with Hercules Technology Growth Capital, Inc. ("Hercules") in June 2012 and through subsequent amendments.
+See Note 9, "Debt," and Note 10 "Warrants and Derivative Liabilities," for additional information.
 These warrants are subject to revaluation at each balance sheet date, and any change in fair value will be recorded as a change in fair value in derivatives and warrants until the earlier of their exercise or expiration.

 The Company relies on various assumptions in a lattice model to determine the fair value of warrants.
 The Company has valued the warrants within Level 3 of the valuation hierarchy.
-(See Note 11, "Warrants and Derivative Liabilities," for a discussion of the warrants and the valuation assumptions used.)
+See Note 10, "Warrants and Derivative Liabilities," for a discussion of the warrants and the valuation assumptions used.